comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 Similarly, if we change the search to "`Go.$`", we will match the "Go!" at the end of the line.

-These can also be combined, to require that the regular expression match the entire line--from start to end.
+These can also be combined, to require that the regular expression match the entire line, from start to end.

 ### <i class="fa fa-search"></i> Capturing and replacing